jigs1996/v7-docs/content/guides/http/controllers.md

   .as('articles')
 ```

-This changes the route names while keeping the URL paths the same:
+This changes the route names while keeping the URL paths the same.

 | Resource | Action name | Route name |
 |----------|-------------|------------|